Carlos Alvarado Quesada: Presidency (2018–2022)

 During the COVID-19 pandemic, he decided to maintain a neoliberal economic policy with high social costs.
 The government has thus cut public spending, especially in the education budget.
 Unemployment has risen from 8.1% in 2017 to 14.4% by the end of 2021, 23% of the population lives below the poverty line and the public debt has reached 70% of GDP, one of the highest rates in Latin America.
 While this policy was supported in Congress by the National Liberation Party (PNL) and the Social Christian Unity Party (PUSC), the two main traditional parties, it has caused the government to lose the support of civil servants, academics, the left, and a large part of the middle class.
 According to ECLAC, Costa Rica is expected to be the Latin American country, along with Brazil, that will have the most difficulty in reviving its economy after the pandemic.

 The country's political life has been marked by corruption cases, both in government and in opposition parties, which have contributed to the discrediting of the political class among a part of the population.
 Ministers, former ministers, and mayors have been implicated in corruption cases involving embezzlement and bribery for multi-million dollar public works contracts.
 In 2021, six mayors, including the mayor of the capital San José, were arrested.
 Some cases even revealed the penetration of political circles by drug trafficking groups.

+During his time in office, Alvarado was invited to speak on topics of sustainability, energy, and climate change mitigation by organizations such as Chatham House, Atlantic Council, and DC Dialogues (moderated by Columbia University professor and CNN en Español columnist Geovanny Vicente).

-At the end of Carlos Alvarado's presidential term, in one poll, he had a twelve percent approval rating.
+At the end of Alvarado's presidential term, he had a twelve percent approval rating.
 His successor, Rodrigo Chaves Robles, assumed office on 8 May 2022.

+Post-presidency (2022–present)

+After his presidency, Alvarado continued to serve as a keynote speaker for events at institutions such as Harvard University, the Inter-American Investment and Nature Forum (IABNF), organized by the Inter-American Institute of Justice and Sustainability (IIJS), where he shared the stage with international leaders like Claudia S. de Windt, among others.

+Currently, he is a professor at the Graduate School of Global Affairs at Tufts University in Massachusetts, United States.